nidalaburaed/BottleRecyclingMachine/README.md

 ## Inqueries

-In case of inquires, feel free to send message via email to nidalaburaed94@gmail.com
+In case of inquiries, feel free to send message via email to nidalaburaed@hotmail.com